Kenan Karisik

-Kenan Karišik (born 23 April 1987), is a Bosnian-Turkish footballer who plays as a midfielder for Bayrampaşaspor.
+Kenan Karišik (born 23 April 1987), is a Bosnian-Turkish former professional footballer.

 He was born in Sjenica, SFR Yugoslavia and has dual citizenship, Bosnian and Turkish.

 Club career

 He played with Fethiyespor in the Turkish First League, then between 2014 and 2016 he played with Şanlıurfaspor in the Turkish First League, and in 2016 he joined Akhisar Belediyespor and is playing the Turkish Super League.